cltl/python-for-text-analysis/README.md

 * The `Chapters` folder contains our primary teaching material.
 Every week, you will work through a subset of these interactive notebooks.

-* The `Class_Notes` folder contains the examples and additional remarks that we discussed during class.

 * The `Assignments` folder contains the assignments that you will be asked to submit during the course.

 * The `Exam` folder contains sample exams from previous years.